Managed Service for Apache Airflow (formerly Cloud Composer) Operators

 Update environments

 You can update the environments by providing an environment config and an updateMask.
 In the updateMask argument you specify the path, relative to the environment, of the field to update.
-For more information on updateMask and other parameters take a look at Cloud Composer update environment API.
+For more information on updateMask and other parameters take a look at the Managed Service for Apache Airflow update environment API.

 An example of a new service config and the updateMask: